Psychotherapy Laboratory (RSLB)

 Restriction(s): Must be Rosemead Sch of Psychology; and Graduate Level or Doctoral Level.

-RSLB 676 - Psychotherapy With Couples Credits 3
+RSLB 676 - Emotionally Focused Therapy for Couples Credits 3

 Restriction(s): Must be Rosemead Sch of Psychology; and Graduate Level or Doctoral Level.